Here are our top 10 ways to upcycle pallets from industrial waste into useful, sustainable stuff (that isn’t just more hipster cafe furniture!).

-Here are our top 10 ways to flip them from industrial waste product into useful household DIY item (that is not just hipster cafe furniture!)
+Here are our top 10 ways to upcycle pallets and flip them from industrial waste product into useful household DIY item (that is not just hipster cafe furniture!).

 The power of pallets is harnessed in this stupidly simple design for a porch bike rack.
 It is a pallet, leaned up against a wall at a 45 degree angle… and that’s it!
 If you really wanted to fancy things up you could bolt it to the wall, but you know, we like to keep it simple stupid.